dianeooty/mars-news-web-scraping/README.md

 ## Setup
-The Mars Weather Data in csv format can be found in the output_data folder.
+The Mars Weather Data in csv format and the Mars News Artical in JSON format can be found in the output_data folder.
 The following urls were used for this challenge: https://static.bc-edx.com/data/web/mars_news/index.html https://static.bc-edx.com/data/web/mars_facts/temperature.html

 ## Project Status
-Project is in progress.
+Project is complete and no longer being worked on.

 ## Acknowledgements